More about: 12 Best Flamenco shows in Madrid

 Ana's Traveller Tip

-If someone tries to sell you tickets for a flamenco show on the street, always check the venue's history and the authenticity of the tickets.
+If someone tries to sell you tickets for a flamenco show on the street, always check the venue's reputation and the authenticity of the tickets.

 Some interesting facts about the tradition of flamenco

-- Flamenco transcends borders because it was born in Andalusia (18th century) amid a melting pot of cultures: Gypsies, Jews, Arabs and Christians.
+- Flamenco transcends borders because it originated in Andalusia (18th century) amid a melting pot of cultures: Gypsies, Jews, Arabs and Christians.
 Therefore, it cannot be said that flamenco "belongs" to only one people or one origin.

-- Flamenco has its own elements, such as the cajón, castanets, fans and the famous bata de cola
+- Flamenco has its own elements, such as the cajón, castanets, fans, and the famous bata de cola (tailcoat).

 - Flamenco has many styles or branches, so two shows classified as flamenco shows can be completely different.

-- The emotional expression that artists convey during their performance and their talent for transmitting these emotions to their audience is called flamenco "duende".
+- Flamenco "duende" refers to the emotional expression that artists convey during their performance and their talent for transmitting these emotions to their audience.

 - Flamenco is based not only on music but also on emotion and feelings; this is why some artists may seem "exaggerated" during their performance